YagiSoftware/blog/_posts/2021-06-27-how-to-hide-products-from-search-in-shopify-store.md

 ## Undo hide product

-If you want the product to show on search, simply remove the metafields (namespace seo, key hidden) and click "Save", also remember to add back the product to the "All" collection.
+If you want the product to show on search, simply remove the value for the "hide from search engine" metafield field in your product page, and click "Save", also remember to add back the product to the "All" collection.